SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 **Note:**
 > AWS has announced that there will be changes in their root CA chain.
 More details can be found in the reference links.(https://aws.amazon.com/blogs/security/acm-will-no-longer-cross-sign-certificates-with-starfield-class-2-starting-august-2024/)
-> We are providing both root CAs (Starfield class-2 and Starfield G2) in aws_starfield_ca.pem.h, which is located in the WiSeConnect directory `<SDK>/resources/certificates/aws_starfield_ca.pem.h`
+> We are providing both root CAs (Starfield class-2 and Starfield G2) in aws_starfield_ca.pem.h, which is located in the WiSeConnect directory `<SDK>/resources/certificates/aws_starfield_ca.pem.h`.
+> Alternate certification chains support is added.
+With this, as opposed to requiring full chain validation, only the peer certificate must validate to a trusted certificate.
+This allows loading intermediate root CAs as trusted.
+> The default CA certificate is the Starfield Combined CA certificate.
+To use the Intermediate Amazon Root CA 1 certificate, define the `SL_SI91X_AWS_IOT_ROOT_CA1` macro in the application.

 ## Test the Application